Tell Brak: Brak Period F

 Tell Brak Period F can be subdivided into two phases early (c.
 3800–3600 BC; Late Chaltolihic 3) and late (c.
 3600–3000 BC; Late Chaltolihic 4).

 In the Early Brak Period F (c.
 3800–3600 BC; LC3), the early city-state continued to expand and reached the size of 130 hectares.
 Four mass graves, mainly sub-adults and young adults were discovered in the submound, Tell Majnuna (built entirely of rubbish over two centuries), north of the main tell, and they suggest that the process of urbanization was accompanied by internal social stress, and an increase in the organization of warfare.
 The first half of period F (designated LC3), saw the erection of the Eye Temple, which was named for the thousands of small alabaster "Eye idols" and "Spectacle-topped idols" figurines discovered in it.
 Those idols were also found in area TW.

 In Late Brak Period F (c.
-3600–3000 BC; LC4) interatction with Southern Mesopotamia increased, and an Urukean colony was established in the city.
+3600–3000 BC; LC4) interaction with Southern Mesopotamia increased, and an Urukean colony was established in the city.
 With the end of Uruk culture c 3000 BC, Tell Brak's Urukean colony was abandoned and deliberately leveled by its occupants.